amarinderthind/EGFR-ap/README.md

 Download the model file if necessary:

 You can use the following command to download it.
-Make sure to keep it in the same folder until you change the configuration.
+Make sure to keep it in the same folder unless you change the configuration.

 ```
 wget -O ML_model_EGFR.pkl https://github.com/amarinderthind/EGFR-ap/raw/refs/heads/main/ML_model_EGFR.pkl?download=